jofas/blog/content/002-first-time-running/index.md

 I had to continue my journey, rejuvenated by resignation and a desire to flee pending judgement.
-The last section before reaching the God-forsaken outdoor gym was more of the same, though the last few hundred meters I walked through a cool and shady forest, only pretending to run once I was out of the woods and faced with people again.
+The last section before reaching the God-forsaken outdoor gym was more of the same, the only difference being the last few hundred meters, which I walked through a cool and shady forest, only pretending to run once I was out of the woods and faced with people again.
 Vanity, definitely the devil's favourite sin.

 Finally I reached my destination.